zerocurrencycoin/OptiminerEquihash/README.md

 ```

 ### Failed to read bin/XXX.bin
-You need to run the miner from the directroy where optiminer-zcash is in
+You need to run the miner from the directroy where optiminer-equihash is in
 otherwise it will not find the opencl kernel.

 ### libOpenCL.so.1 cannot open object